 To minimize cost, we relied on commercial honey for our mead.
 However, the Vikings likely would have produced their must (what we have been referring to as the honey-water mixture to keep it simple) straight from honeycomb.
 The honeycomb we used was purchased from a local weekend market, as it was produced locally and therefore quite fresh.
-As detailed on Your Shout, Mate (2012), must would have been made using the following steps which we have copied straight from the blog:
+As detailed on

 1. Start with 40kg of good full, dripping, honey comb